raynaldoong/Data-Modelling-with-Apache-Cassandra/README.md

 event_data/2018-11-09-events.csv
 ```
 The datasets contain the following column:
-1.artist
+- artist
--firstName of user
+- firstName of user
--gender of user
+- gender of user
--item number in session
+- item number in session
--last name of user
+- last name of user
--length of the song
+- length of the song
--level (paid or free song)
+- level (paid or free song)
--location of the user
+- location of the user
--sessionId
+- sessionId
--song title
+- song title
--userId
+- userId